Shihab23033/Django-projects/README.md

 ---

 ## Usage

 - The main page shows all active (not deleted) tasks.
+- Use the sort controls to order tasks by deadline, name, or created date.
+- Use the search box to filter tasks by name or description.
+Matching text will be highlighted.
 - Click "Show Delete History" to view deleted tasks.
 - On the delete history page, click "Restore" to bring a task back to the main list.